 We hiked the Classic Route, which is 4.5 miles and rated as a moderate hiking level.
 Lula Lake Land Trust suggests this route to make the most out of your experience, and I agree since I saw a lot of the property and the Lula Lake waterfall.

 Once you pass the Lookout Mountain overlook on the Bluff trail, you can take the Middle Trail to head back to the parking lot.
 The Middle Trail is beautiful, but some parts went uphill.
-I huffed and puffed, but it wasn’t a bad hike!
+I huffed, puffed, and got my heart rate going, but it wasn’t a bad hike!

 Hiking to See the Giant Lula Lake Waterfall (Lula Falls)